 These free hour-long workshops are designed to provide graduate students with a solid foundation for a successful academic experience.

-Managing Your Data - We all have data, we all need data – whether its text, digital photos, or spreadsheets full of numbers.
+Discover-Use-Manage: An Overview of Data and its Lifecycle - We all have data, we all need data – whether its text, digital photos, or spreadsheets full of numbers.
 Learn how to identify, access, evaluate, and use data.

 Getting A Head Start on Using the ETDR Writing Template - Are you preparing to graduate next semester, or maybe you want to just get a bigger head start…this workshop is just for you.
 The emphasis will be on getting started using the ETDR Template for your electronic thesis, dissertation, or report, which meets the Graduate School's formatting requirements.
 Use of special features found in Word will also be covered.
 Some citation management and copyright will be covered.
 Don't wait until the last minute to learn the ropes on using the template documenting all your hard work.

 Mon, February 26 at 1:30 pm | 407 Hale Library

 Retaining Rights to Promote Your Research - Writing and publishing your scholarly work can be an exciting undertaking but also a daunting task.
 This workshop will cover how to understand publisher copyright contracts, your rights as an author, and how to potentially retain more of your rights when you decide to publish.

 This workshop will also show you how to reuse your own work in your ETDR or publications and how to legally and ethically reuse others’ works, all while getting a crash course in copyright.

 Mon, March 5 at 1:30 pm | 407 Hale Library

 REPEAT: Starting Your Literature Review – Are you preparing a literature review for a paper, article, thesis, or dissertation?
 This workshop will help you!
 Learn why a literature review is important, how to use K-State Libraries’ databases to select articles, how to evaluate the articles, and how to organize the review.